Secondary Securities Markets

-The Intermarket Trading System is a network that links the NYSE, the AMEX, NASDAQ, and the Boston, Chicago, National (formerly Cincinnati), Pacific and Philadelphia local exchanges, and the Chicago Board Options Exchange.
+The Intermarket Trading System (ITS) is a network that links the NYSE, the AMEX, NASDAQ, and the Boston, Chicago, National (formerly Cincinnati), Pacific and Philadelphia local exchanges, and the Chicago Board Options Exchange.
 This system, begun in 1978, allows market makers and brokers to transmit quotes to other exchanges for better prices for the approximately 4,500 stocks listed on multiple exchanges.
-Thus, if a customer for a broker who is a member of the Philadelphia Stock Exchange, sees a better price on the NYSE, the broker can route the customer’s order to the NYSE, then the trade is reported on the Consolidated Quotation System.
+Thus, if a customer for a broker who is a member of the Philadelphia Stock Exchange, sees a better price on the NYSE, the broker can route the customer's order to the NYSE, then the trade is reported on the Consolidated Quotation System.

 One of the problems with the ITS is that the orders are not routed automatically to the best price, but must be sent there by a market participant.
 For instance, if an NYSE specialist receives an order for a stock, but sees a better price on the ITS system, then he must either send the order to that exchange, or match the price.
 The ITS system is also considered too slow for the NYSE.